-If a student does not submit Personal Circumstances via Pegasus, they will not be considered by the PCB or subsequent Exam Board.
-In NO cases will a notification of circumstances be accepted after the PCB has met and students cannot appeal if they fail to report them prior to Exam Boards.
+If a student does not submit Personal Circumstances via Pegasus, they will not be listed for consideration by the PCB or subsequent Exam Board.
+A notification of circumstances may not be accepted after the PCB has met.

-Poor attendance makes the course more difficult and is usually associated with poor performance.
+Poor attendance makes the course more difficult and is often associated with poor performance.
 If students must miss a class for good reason (medical, domestic, etc), their Year Adviser must be informed in writing.